 Supply Chain disruptions are not uncommon in our fast-moving connected world where customer demand can be very volatile or instant.
 But rarely in human history do we see it on the scale we all have witnessed in 2020.
 COVID-19 spread around the world so rapidly that entire supply chain eco-systems ground to a halt.

 We often hear that some aspects of innovation, particularly in the supply chain world are ‘innovation for the sake of innovation’ and that no real return on investment (ROI) or value add is realised.
-So is this next concept merely following in these footsteps or can some real business value be realised?
+So is this next concept merely following in these footsteps or can some real business value be realized?